 Call 911 right away if your child has any of the following symptoms.
 They could mean your child is having severe difficulty breathing:

 Very fast or hard breathing

 Sinking in between the ribs and above and below the breastbone (chest retractions)

 Can't walk or talk

 Lips or fingers turning blue

-Peak flow reading less than 50 percent of normal best
+Peak flow reading less than 50% of normal best

 Work together with your child’s healthcare provider.
 Controlling asthma takes teamwork.
-Keep all appointments with your child's health care provider.
+Keep all appointments with your child's healthcare provider.
 Don’t just make an appointment when your child has a flare-up.
-And, follow your child's asthma action plan.
+Follow your child's Asthma Action Plan.

-Use controller medications as instructed.
-Make sure your child uses his or her long-term controller medications, such as corticosteroids and other anti-inflammatory medications.
+Use controller medicines as instructed.
+Make sure your child uses his or her long-term controller medicines.
+These may include corticosteroids and other anti-inflammatory medicines.
 A child with asthma can have inflamed airways any time, not just when he or she has symptoms.
 Controller medicines must be taken every day, even when your child feels well.